populationtwo/camden-theme-documentation/docs/customization/shortcodes.md

 - `class` — Optional CSS classes.

 ## Horizontal Tabs
-Tabs are elements that help navigate multiple content in a single container.
+Tabs are elements that help navigate multiple contents in a single container.
 They can be used for switching between items in the container.

 ![Tabs](_images/shortcode-h-tab.png)